-I am a biologically trained paleontologist (i.e., I study bones rather than rocks), originally from the UK, in the US for the past 30 years, and am currently a full professor of ecology and evolutionary biology.
+I am a biologically trained paleontologist (i.e., I study bones rather than rocks), originally from the UK, in the US for the past 30 years (as a professor of Ecology and Evolutionary Biology at Brown University, now back in the UK for the past 6 years (as an honorary professor of Earth Sciences at the University of Bristol).
 I have always been fascinated by animals (especially mammals), and bones are so informative about their behavior and ecology.
 It's exciting to figure out how to understand what bones can tell us about extinct animals (and also fun to convey to students how they can interpret the message of the bones).